ShwetaBarge/LinearRegressionwithNumPyandPython/README.md

 ### Task 8: Training Data with Univariate Linear Regression Fit
 Now that we have correctly implemented and run gradient descent and arrived at the final parameters of our model, we can use these parameters to plot the linear fit.
 ### Task 9: Inference using the optimized 𝜃 values
-In this final task, let’s use our final values for 𝜃 to make predictions on profits in cities of 35,000 and 70,000 people.
+In this final task, use final values for 𝜃 to make predictions on profits in cities of 35,000 and 70,000 people.